OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

   disconnect(){}
 }
 ```
-In the `dashboard.component.html` replace everything with the following content
+In the `dashboard.component.html` replace everything with the following content;
 ```html
 <div>
     <br>